 Calisthenic’s main difference from, for example weight lifting, is its measurbility.
 Measuring your progress is much harder.

-Progressions and their Regressions enable you to train on exactly your level.
+That’s where the Calisthenics Progressions enable you to train on exactly your level and get enough volume done.
 Or even below it, when you desire it.1 I really like the comparison to weightlifting here.
 Seldom max out and condition yourself by lifting below your maximum.
+To grow one has to get some overall volume done.
 This is the way to success!

-Likewise my weights analogy above – you don’t make every biceps curl you do a max rep. Most of the time you wanna spend in a more comfortable range:
+Likewise the weights analogy above – you don’t make every biceps curl you do a max rep. Most of the time you wanna spend in a more comfortable range:

 And this will be your grind – getting stronger and progress from level to level.